learn-co-curriculum/redux-initial-dispatch/README.md

 dispatch({type: '@@INIT'})
 ```

 At the top of the file, we declare but do not assign our state, so it starts off as undefined.
-Then at the bottom the file, we dispatch an action of `'@@INIT'`.
+Then at the bottom of the file, we dispatch an action of `'@@INIT'`.
 This calls our `dispatch` function, and passes it through our initial action.
 Dispatch calls the `changeState` reducer.  `changeState` is executed, passing through two local variables: state and action.
 Action is defined because we passed `{ type: '@@INIT' }` into dispatch.
 And the second argument, `state`, comes from the first line of our file.
 However, it's not defined.

 So, with that initial dispatch we are really calling